GuillaumeGibert/GBMProject3A/README.md

 ---------
 * A class called SerialPortManager based on QTSerialPort gets data from the serial port, segments it and emits the corresponding vector of floats.
 * A dummy class called SignalProcessing gets the vector of floats on its slot setInputData.
+* A display class called TemporalSignalDisplay gets the vector of floats on its slot setNewValues and display it.
 * A dummy ino file that sends through the serial port the analog input values read on the arduino

 Installation :